 - a.
 Tradable Series - All tradable series, including suspended series, of the current business day are provided under Series Definition Extended (304) message at start of day.
 Intra-day created series are also declared in Series Definition Extended (304) message at real time.
-In Series Definition Extended (304) message, "Series Status" field declares the (suspend/resume) status of the series in HKATS.

-- b.
-Suspended Series - No Series Definition Base (303) is sent if the series is suspended in market before market open.
+In Series Definition Extended (304) message, "Series Status" field declares the (suspend/resume) status of the series in HKATS. - b.
+Suspended Series [Please see note[#] below for change of behavior after the rollout of HKATS/DCASS Upgrade scheduled for December 2018] - No Series Definition Base (303) is sent if the series is suspended in market before market open.
 At start of business day, if the series is suspended, no Series Definition Base (303) is sent for the series, while Series Definition Extended (304) is available.
 When the series is resumed for trading in market, Series Definition Base (303) of the resumed series is broadcast immediately before the first quotation or trade is done in market.
 (I.e. Series Definition Extended (304) is a superset of the Series Definition Base (303) message.)